 Judge Matthew P. Sabaugh was appointed to the 16th Judicial Circuit Court Bench for a partial term effective on April 13, 2022.
-Judge Sabaugh is seeking election for a full six-year term in November of 2022.
+Judge Sabaugh was re-elected for a full six-year term on November 8, 2022.

 Prior to serving on the Circuit Court, he was a Judge of the 37th Judicial District Court for the cities of Warren and Center Line for nearly 14 years.
 During his time on 37th District Court, Judge Sabaugh started the Macomb County Eviction Diversion Program and presided over the Warren-Center Line Treatment Court.

 Before his appointment to the district court, Judge Sabaugh worked for eight years as Assistant Prosecuting Attorney for Macomb County.
 He prosecuted hundreds of criminal cases in Macomb County District and Circuit Courts and successfully tried numerous felony cases.
 Judge Sabaugh received a Bachelor of Science from Michigan State University in 1993.
 He graduated Cum Laude from Michigan State University-Detroit College of Law in 1999, where he attended night classes while working full- time as legislative assistant for the 28th Michigan House District-representing the cities of Warren and Center Line.